 Further information including biographical details of the current Directors are outlined in the Board of Directors section.
 Details of their emoluments and interests in shares are set out in the Directors' Remuneration implementation report.
-Changes to the composition of the Board can be found in the Board of Directors section with more details in the Chair's report on Corporate Governance, and the relevant Committee Chairs' reports.
+Changes to the composition of the Board can be found in the Board of Directors section with more details in the Chair's report on Corporate Governance.